theos/theos.dev/docs/Variables.md

 - THEOS_PLATFORM_DEB_COMPRESSION_TYPE (str)
   - Compression format to use with `dm.pl` (Theos' `dpkg-deb` drop-in)
-  - Allowed formats are gzip (default), bzip2, lzma, xz and cat (no compression)
+  - Allowed formats are gzip, bzip2, lzma, xz and cat (no compression)
     - Default is lzma in order to maintain compatibility with Telesphoreo's older `dpkg` which lacks xz support (which has since become the new standard)
     - See https://github.com/theos/dm.pl#options